Kriminalpolizei: Present day

 The Federal Republic of Germany divides police responsibilities between federal and state authorities.
 The state police or Landespolizei of the federal states perform the majority of investigations in Germany.

 Within the Landespolizei, the Criminal Investigation Department is known as the Kriminalpolizei or Kripo.
-The various Kriminalpolizei departments are organized according to state law and report, ultimately, to the Interior Ministry of their state.
+The various Kriminalpolizei departments are organised according to state law and report, ultimately, to the Interior Ministry of their state.
 As the vast majority of police work is performed at state level, the Kriminalpolizei conducts most criminal investigations in Germany.

 Kriminalpolizei detectives investigate crimes and incidents and work in plainclothes.
 They collect evidence, interview victims and witnesses and question suspects.
 Detectives are also involved in the location of missing persons and the recovery of stolen property.
 Investigators may be assigned to precinct detective squads or one of dozens of specialized investigative units that have borough, citywide or regional jurisdiction.

 Kripo candidates are mostly regular state police officers who have done well in police school and in their first years of street duty.
 After rigorous screening and examination, a small number are chosen to receive a technical education in criminology at a police college.
 Those completing the course then serve a three-year apprenticeship before attaining full status as an investigator.

 Joint investigation teams are often formed with German Federal Police and customs investigators to combat drug smuggling or organised crime activities.
 Each state also has a state investigation bureau or Landeskriminalamt, generally located in the state capital, to assist the Kripo in cases that require specialist forensic or investigative resources.

 German police departments have separate Staatsschutz departments within the Kripo to investigate politically motivated crime.
 German intelligence agencies have no executive police powers.
 Their operatives are not authorized to carry out arrests, searches of premises, interrogations or confiscations.
 If they establish that judicial or police measures are required, they hand the matter over to the courts, public prosecutors or Kripo state security (Staatsschutz) officers who decide independently what action is justified.

 The Bundeskriminalamt, the German Federal Investigation Bureau, and the federal police, Bundespolizei, have their own investigators but these are not referred to as Kriminalpolizei.
 It is technically possible to transfer from the federal police to the Kripo, but in practice there is little demand for this.

 Switzerland

 The responsibility for law and order in Switzerland basically lies with the cantons where the cantonal police (Kantonspolizei) are responsible for investigations.
-The Swiss federal structure is reflected in a number of cantonal police services which are organized in different ways, but in the German-speaking cantons, the criminal investigation departments are generally known as Kriminalpolizei.
+The Swiss federal structure is reflected in a number of cantonal police services, which are organised in different ways, but in the German-speaking cantons, the criminal investigation departments are generally known as Kriminalpolizei.